bayounetta/arewecontentwin32kstill/README.md

 <h1 align="center">
-  <a href="https://www.arewecontentprocesswin32kstill.com">Are We Content Process Win32K Ready Still?</a>
+  <a href="https://www.arewecontentprocesswin32kstill.com">Are We Content Process Win32K Still?</a>
 </h1>

 ## about